younata/younata.github.io/_posts/2025-06-13-whats-new-in-testing-swift-6-2.md

 <div class="aside">
 <b>Note</b>
 <br />
 This post is the contents of a talk I gave at [One More Thing 2025](https://omt-conf.com/).
-That talk was recorded, and I'll post the video once it's uploaded.
-This post is an edited form of my speaker notes.
+If you'd prefer, you can watch that talk [not here because it's not uploaded yet]().
+This post is an edited form of my speaker notes from it.
 </div>

 Today I want to ~talk~write about What's New In Testing for Swift 6.2/Xcode 26.